BunsDev/ccip-mode/README.md

 forge script ./script/Faucet.s.sol -vvv --broadcast --rpc-url modeSepolia --sig "run(uint8)" -- 2
 ```

+## Scripts
-### Example 1 - Transfer Tokens from EOA to EOA
+### TokenTransfer: Transfer Tokens from EOA to EOA

-To transfer tokens from one EOA on one blockchain to another EOA on another blockchain you can use the `script/Example01.s.sol` smart contract:
+To transfer tokens from one EOA on one blockchain to another EOA on another blockchain you can use the `script/TokenTransfer.s.sol` smart contract:

 ```solidity
 function run(